-Welcome to The Feed.
-Your bi-monthly resource to Canadian politics and policies broken down into itty bitty (super witty) bite-size knowledge by Apathy is Boring.
-Pun intended.
+Welcome to The Feed, your weekly resource to Canadian politics and policies broken down into itty bitty (super witty) bite-sized knowledge by Apathy is Boring.

 WHAT'S THE SCOOP?